witten-wu/NLLDS-Manual/docs/workstation.md

 Please note that if you need to install any third-party tools, please contact the administrator!

-Please also note that the pre-installed MATLAB in our cluster is tied to our administrator's licence.
+Please also note that the pre-installed MATLAB in our workstation is tied to our administrator's licence.
 If you encounter MATLAB updates or verifications from time to time, please contact administrator for assistance.

 We will give a running example of MATLAB below.